Caravanserai Luxury Desert Camp

 Caravanserai Luxury Desert Camp tents

-It’s spacious and comfortable too.
+The decor is minimal desert chic.
 Furnishings are simple yet elegant, such as the Moroccan style carpeting and bathroom.

 Speaking of the bathroom, if you like showering near enough in the outdoors, you’ll love this.